shribr/copilot-webapp-demo/README.md

 - `New-PrivateEndPoint`
   _Description:_ Creates a private endpoint (for example, for securing SQL or storage access) using Azure CLI.

-- `New-RandomPassword`
-  _Description:_ Generates a random password of a specified length (with a minimum count of non‑alphanumeric characters).

 - `New-ResourceGroup`
   _Description:_ Creates a new Azure resource group, checking (and appending a suffix) until a unique name is found.